jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 ```shell
 $ docker-compose run --rm chat npm install --save-dev nodemon
 ```
-to install nodemon in the development container, we can update the compose file to run it:
+to install nodemon, we can update the compose file to run it:
 ```diff
 diff --git a/docker-compose.yml b/docker-compose.yml
 index 47c335d..c7478a2 100644